-- The maintenance of wall displays demonstrating work of which children are proud - 'Stars' displayed in library area and on classroom doors where pupils and parents can see them - Publicity photos, school event photos displayed for parents and children to see on a regular basis
+- The maintenance of wall displays demonstrating work of which children are proud - 'Super Stars' displayed in the hall - Publicity photos, school event photos displayed for parents and children to see on a regular basis

 In the newsletter

 - The names of children receiving stars for that week. - Other children who are to be congratulated for particular achievements, competitions etc.